Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v2/readme.md

 await gapi.client.drive.files.export({ fileId: "fileId", mimeType: "mimeType",  });

 /*
+Generates a CSE token which can be used to create or update CSE files.
+*/
+await gapi.client.drive.files.generateCseToken({  });

+/*
 Generates a set of file IDs which can be provided in insert or copy requests.
 */
 await gapi.client.drive.files.generateIds({  });